bohwaz/cpcast/README.md

 ## Overview/Rationale

-I needed to record screencasts for [CodePerfect](https://codeperfect95.com) and found that Sublime Text's website does screencasts in a cool way.
-The problem with screencasts is, gifs have bad quality and videos are too big.
+I needed to record screencasts for [CodePerfect](https://codeperfect95.com) and found that Sublime Text does them in a cool way.
+The problem with screencasts is that gifs have bad quality and videos are too big.
 Sublime's [solution](https://github.com/sublimehq/anim_encoder) is to:

  * capture a bunch of frames